Filmmakers called on to explore critical question on the Future of Food with new fund

 The fund will award three UK and Irish filmmakers and their teams £15,000 each, to create an 8–12-minute documentary exploring the topic and the challenges faced to become a society with more sustainable sources of food.

 The pioneers film fund

 With the UN predicting a global population of nearly 10 billion by 2050, our need for food poses one of the biggest current threats to the planet.
-Our food system already generates 25% of global greenhouse gas emissions, and scientists warn that rapid population growth will require us to double the number of crops we grow in the next 30 years.
+Our food system already generates a third of global greenhouse gas emissions, and scientists warn that rapid population growth will require us to double the number of crops we grow in the next 30 years.

 There is simply not enough productive agricultural land to do this, and to combat the climate crisis it is critical that mankind reduces its carbon emissions.
 So, meeting this growing demand will require significant changes to both the food we eat and how we produce it.
 Balancing the issue of food security whilst simultaneously minimising environmental impact will be one of the toughest ongoing challenges our planet faces.

-A panel of industry judges will review the submissions.
 Judges include Andrea Walji, Head of Content and Production at Waterbear Network, the first video on demand platform dedicated to the future of our planet, Fergus Hayock, Managing Director of Picture Zero, a new production business focused on climate solutions and sustainable filmmaking and Aaqil Ahmed, BAFTA and Emmy award winning media consultant, 25-year career at the BBC and Channel 4, council member of the ASA.

 Applications for the Film Fund are now closed.

 The winning filmmaking teams were announced on 3rd December 2021.

 The Catastrophe Garden by Dan Ashby, Lucy Taylor and Ed Cartledge